 Badger uses uncoated non-nano zinc oxide as the only active ingredient in all our sunscreens.
 This is the same kind of zinc oxide used in calamine lotions and diaper rash creams.

 A nanoparticle is a particle smaller than 100 nanometers, or 100 billionths of a meter.
 Defining whether a powder is non-nano or not is actually rather difficult as it is virtually impossible to ensure that a product is 100% nanoparticle free.
 Furthermore, many particles are not spherical in shape and thus are difficult to measure.
-The FDA has declined to weigh in on this controversial issue and does not currently define 'nano' or 'non nano' at this time.
-In the EU, non nano is defined as, "the primary particle size is greater than 100nm" (this is a somewhat vague definition).
-Australia defines non nano as "more than 90% of particles are above 100nm".

 We used four methods of testing in order to verify our non-nano claim (see below).
 Additionally, we have a written statement from the zinc oxide manufacturer outlining how the process used to create our zinc oxide differs from that needed to make nanoparticle zinc oxide.
 Our zinc oxide manufacturer produces three cosmetic grades of zinc oxide; USP1 (the pharmaceutical non nano grade that Badger uses), a micronized (slightly smaller) grade, and a nanoparticle grade.
 They use the USP1 grade as the starting feed material for the other two grades, which are created through additional processing.